Madonna (album): Live performances and tour

-Backstage picture of Madonna and her entourage during the Virgin tour.
+Backstage picture of Madonna and her entourage during the Virgin Tour.

 Prior to the album's release, Madonna promoted the singles through a series of live appearances in nightclubs and television programs across the United States and Europe.
 She performed "Everybody" as part of Haoui Montaug's No Entiendes cabaret revue on December 18, 1982, on the second-floor stage of Danceteria.
-In 1983, she travelled to the United Kingdom and presented "Everybody" and "Burning Up" at London's Camden Palace, and Manchester's The Haçienda.
-"Holiday" was sung on June 4 at New York's Studio 54, and on October 13 at the Camden Palace.
-The following year, Madonna performed "Holiday" on British television program Top of the Pops, where she was joined by her brother Christopher Ciccone; she also sang it on Discoring, The Tube, The Haçienda, and on American television series American Bandstand and Solid Gold.
-(Note: Per multiple sources) Finally, in February 1984, Madonna appeared on The Dance Show and performed "Borderline", joined by her brother, and dancer Erika Belle.
+In 1983, she traveled to the United Kingdom and presented "Everybody" and "Burning Up" at London's Camden Palace, and Manchester's The Haçienda.
+"Holiday" was performed on June 4 at New York's Studio 54, and on October 13 at the Camden Palace.
+The following year, Madonna performed "Holiday" on the British television program Top of the Pops, where she was joined by her brother Christopher Ciccone; she also sang it on Discoring, The Tube, The Haçienda, and on American television programs American Bandstand and Solid Gold.
+(Note: Per multiple sources) Finally, in February 1984, Madonna appeared on The Dance Show and performed "Borderline", joined by her brother and dancer Erika Belle.

 The album's singles were included on the Virgin Tour, Madonna's first concert tour, which visited cities in the US and Canada from April to June 1985.
-Warner Bros. wanted to cash in on the success of Madonna's second studio album Like a Virgin (1984) and officially announced the tour on April 6.
+Warner Bros. wanted to capitalize on the success of Madonna's second studio album Like a Virgin (1984) and officially announced the tour on April 6.
 Despite mixed critical reviews, the tour was a commercial success, with Billboard reporting a gross of $3.3 million ($ million in dollars); all 17,672 tickets for the concert at New York City's Radio City Music Hall sold out in a record-breaking 34 minutes.
-On top of that, young girls would show up to the concerts dressed in a style similar to Madonna's.
+On top of that, young girls would show up to the concerts dressed in styles similar to Madonna's.
 One of the Detroit concerts was filmed and released in VHS as Madonna Live: The Virgin Tour.